 Currently, the members of the Board are:

-Dr. Martha E. Simmons, PhD, is the Winkler Professor of Dispute Resolution at Osgoode Hall Law School.
-She is also the Director of the Mediation Intensive Program and Clinic and is the Academic C-Director of the Winkler Institute for Dispute Resolution.
-Her primary areas of research and teaching are dispute resolution, legal education, access to justice and innovation.
+Dr. Martha E. Simmons, PhD, is the Winkler Professor of Dispute Resolution at Osgoode Hall Law School and Chief Education Officer at Forthlane Partners.
+She is also the Director of the Mediation Intensive Program and Clinic at Osgoode and is the Academic Director of the Winkler Institute for Dispute Resolution.
+Her primary areas of research, practice and teaching are dispute resolution, education, and family continuity.
 Dr. Simmons has two daughters at Havergal and is an Old Girl (Class of 1999).

 Ms. Bryant is a Senior Fellow in Public Policy, Munk School of Global Affairs and Public Policy, University of Toronto where for over a decade she has taught in the graduate program and stewarded development of student leadership initiatives.
 Prior to joining the education sector, Ms. Bryant led a successful 29-year career in the Ontario Public Service, including senior policy and delivery roles at the Assistant Deputy and Deputy Minister levels.
 She serves on the Board of Covenant House Toronto and is a former Chair, Fred Victor and of the Seaton House Family Health Team.